rust-lang/book/second-edition/src/appendix-03-derivable-traits.md

 - What operators and methods deriving this trait will enable
 - What the implementation of the trait provided by `derive` does
 - What implementing the trait signifies about the type
-- The conditions in which you're allowed or not allowed to implement the trait
+- The conditions in which you’re allowed or not allowed to implement the trait
 - Examples of operations that require the trait

 ### `Debug` for Programmer Output